-Requiring Responsible Dischargers to directly implement the WLA and sample for the pollutant(s) would be impractical, costly, and not aligned with the requirements of this General Permit.
+Requiring Responsible Dischargers to directly implement the waste load allocation and sample for the pollutant(s) would be impractical, costly, and not aligned with the requirements of this General Permit.
 However, as mentioned in the source analysis, most toxic pollutants loadings in this watershed are in particulate form and associated with wet-weather flows.
 Therefore, the following will address this TMDL:

 1) Comply with the site-specific erosion and sediment control, and post-construction requirements in this General Permit.